gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 described in {{RFC9260}}.

-In order to support SCTP Restart, the SCTP Endpoints shall allocate and maintain dedicated DTLS Key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (restart) bit set (see {{DTLS-chunk}}).
+In order to support SCTP Restart, the SCTP Endpoints shall allocate and maintain dedicated Restart DTLS Key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (Restart) bit set (see {{DTLS-chunk}}).
 Both SCTP Endpoints shall ensure that Restart DTLS key contexts is preserved for supporting the SCTP Restart use case.

 In order for the protected SCTP endpoint to be available for SCTP Restart purposes, the DTLS chunk needs acess to a DTLS Key context for